- Foil and 3D embossing on tuck case

 More than the standard version:

-- Premium orange paper with luminous ink on tuck case
+- Premium blue paper with luminous ink on tuck case

 - Limited quantity sticker